What Is A Carbon Footprint?

 A carbon footprint is the total amount of greenhouse gas emissions caused by an individual, event, organisation or product.
-These emissions can be from your everyday routine to your business practices.
-This blog post will explore what a carbon footprint is and how it relates to our daily lives directly and indirectly and offer some insight into some common carbon terminology.
+These emissions can be from your everyday routine to your business operations.
+This blog post will explore what a carbon footprint is and how it relates to our daily lives directly and indirectly, and offer some insight into some common carbon terminology.
 We will also discuss how carbon footprints are measured and suggest some easy ways to reduce them!

 It’s easy to assume that the only thing we need to focus on is reducing our ‘carbon’.
 It’s in the name, after all!
 But that’s not the whole picture, so understanding the differences matters, and the impact of semantics can play a big part in helping to reduce your impact.

 So, as the (first part of the) saying goes, “seek first to understand…” (Dr Stephen R Covey – Seek First to Understand, Then to Be Understood®), that’s what the next few sections of this post aim to do.

 Have you ever noticed that sometimes the carbon conversation uses the CO₂ and other times CO₂e?
 Let’s start with breaking that down for some clarity with this introduction to some of the most common carbon terminology.